CRRS-exhibits/Typographia/README.md

 # Typographia
-An exhibition on the typography of early modern books in the CRRS Rare Book Collection.
+An exhibition on the early modern printed page drawing from books in the CRRS Rare Book Collection.